Unboxed-Software/solana-course/content/token-extensions-metadata.md

 # Overview

 The Token Extensions Program streamlines metadata on Solana.
-Without the Token Extensions Program, developers store metadata in metadata accounts using a metadata on-chain program; mainly `Metaplex`.
+Without the Token Extensions Program, developers store metadata in metadata accounts using a metadata onchain program; mainly `Metaplex`.
 However, this has some drawbacks.
 For example the mint account to which the metadata is "attached" has no awareness of the metadata account.
 To determine if an account has metadata, we have to PDA the mint and the `Metaplex` program together and query the network to see if a Metadata account exists.
 Additionally, to create and update this metadata you have to use a secondary program (i.e. `Metaplex`).
 These processes introduces vender lock in and increased complexity.
 Token Extension Programs's Metadata extensions fix this by introducing two extensions:

 - `metadata-pointer` extension: Adds two simple fields in the mint account itself: a publicKey pointer to the account that holds the metadata for the token following the [Token-Metadata Interface](https://github.com/solana-labs/solana-program-library/tree/master/token-metadata/interface), and the authority to update this pointer.
 - `metadata` extension: Adds the fields described in the [Token-Metadata Interface](https://github.com/solana-labs/solana-program-library/tree/master/token-metadata/) which allows us to store the metadata in the mint itself.